Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 You can now run `azd up` or `azd provision` to update the existing resources in Azure.
 It will connect the function app to the new app registration with no further action required.

 > [!IMPORTANT]
-> Once the app registration is recreated, you must re-upload the SPFx package (as-is, with no change) to the app catalog, and then re-validate the trust in the API access page (to update it with the new client id).
+> Once the app registration was recreated, you must do the following:
+> - Re-upload the SPFx package (as-is, with no change) to the app catalog, and then re-validate the trust in the API access page.
+> - Edit the WebPart properties to update the client ID.

 ## Other known issues

+- The Entra ID authentication appears enabled, although it is not.
+To actually enable the Entra ID authentication, edit it > Select `Allow requests from any application (Not recommended)` and Save
 - Azure Functions Flex Consumption plan is currently in preview, be aware about its [current limitations and issues](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations).
 - The Graph resource provider for Bicep is currently [in preview](https://learn.microsoft.com/graph/templates/quickstart-create-bicep-interactive-mode?tabs=CLI)